xiaoccchenn/ILoveRy/README.md

 - **2021.12.12**:Add Extra2
 - **2021.12.18**:Upload apps and zips
 - **2021.12.18**:Add a release
-- **2022.1.9**:Delete a release by mistake,we all publish again later added with Teacher_pads
+- **2022.1.9**:Delete a release by mistake,we will publish again later added with Teacher_pads

 ## Project_Preview